 Many businesses (that are not truly California wedding venues) look to make more money from their location.
 As weddings happen on weekend evenings, they think it will be an easy way to make a few extra bucks.
-Or, it could be that you are bringing in all those guests, will help them do their marketing.
+Or, it could be that you are bringing in all those guests, which will help them do their marketing.
 And yes, they will try to sell your guests their products.

 Throughout the US, you’ll find areas calling themselves “wine country” and calling themselves a “winery wedding venue”, or vineyard wedding venue.
 There are winery wedding venue sites in Northern California, Paso Robles area in Central California, Temecula in Southern California, just north in Willamette Valley in Oregon to mention a few.
 Most places, even those you think are urban, like New York City, have wineries that host weddings.
 The most famous area for winery California wedding venues in the Napa Valley, where destination winery Napa weddings come at a premium cost.
 Some are willing to pay the six-figure price to be able to say “We were married at a winery in Napa.”

 Many wineries are picturesque and have wonderful facilities for a reasonable price – but beware.
 When you take the tour, you’ll learn that you are required to buy their wine, ½ to one bottle per guest – including those that don’t drink.
 They’ll offer you a discount price on the wine – typically what their wine club members pay.
 They will sign you up for the wine club, so they can send you, and your guests, sales materials in the future.